7tsuno/chaneko/README.md

 1. User writes to Slack in browser.
 1. Slack Outgoing WebHooks calls API of AWS Lambda.
 1. AWS Lambda implemented by Chaneko gets the conversation pattern from the DynamoDB and responds.
-1. If you need to do other processing by responds, Chaneko call another Lambda.
+1. If you need to do other processing by responds, Chaneko call other Lambda.

 ![flow](https://github.com/7tsuno/chaneko/blob/image/src/main/resources/image/chanekoFlow.png?raw=true)